 Type of Roast

-Bean for bean, both roasts have about the same amount of caffeine, though it is a bit more complicated than that.
+Bean for bean, both roasts have about the same amount of caffeine (2), though it is a bit more complicated than that.

 When beans are roasted, they lose some of their mass, so dark-roasted beans, which have been cooked longer, weigh less than light-roasted beans.
-Therefore, a pound of dark roast will have slightly more beans than a pound of light roast.
+Therefore, a pound of dark roast will have slightly more beans than a pound of beans roasted lighter.

-If you measure out 20 grams of light roast and 20 grams of dark roast, the dark roast will have more caffeine because it has more volume.
-Both weigh the same, but since dark roast beans are less dense, you will have more of them.
+If you measure out 20 grams of each roast (dark and light), it will have more caffeine because it has more volume.
+Both weigh the same, but since darker roasted beans are less dense, you will have more of them.

 Type of Beverage

-So if we are going by beverage type, then drip coffee is the better choice; however, espresso has more caffeine per volume than brewed coffee (drip coffee).
+So if we are comparing coffee drinks, then drip coffee is the better choice; however, espresso has more caffeine per volume than brewed coffee (drip coffee).
 For every ounce, espresso has about 60-80 mg of caffeine.
 The caffeine content of drip coffee is only 9–18 mg per ounce.